 This map scales states by electoral weight, preserving the U.S. shape for recognition.
 Voronoi-based shapes within each state show exact elector counts.#Election2024 #DataViz #Cartogram #ElectoralCollege pic.twitter.com/WmKcAI8wKd— Karim Douïeb (@karim_douieb) November 6, 2024

 While The New York Times‘s map was initially intended to be the last in our review, we couldn’t resist highlighting this as the cherry on top.
-Belgian designer Karim Douïeb from Jetpack.AI presents the 2024 U.S. presidential election results in a compelling map animation.
+Belgian designer Karim Douïeb from Jetpack.AI presents the 2024 U.S. presidential election results with a compelling map animation.
 The visual starts with a traditional choropleth map and then scales the states by their electoral weight — the number of Electoral College votes — transforming the map into a non-contiguous cartogram tiled with Voronoi shapes.
 This transition beautifully illustrates how the balance changes between these two major types of U.S. election map visualizations.

 Top 2024 U.S. Election Data Sources